The book of secrets …

 I found it on my bed.
 Well, that’s no entirely true.
 I found a notebook with a handmade post-it note stuck to the cover saying “PLEASE CHECK” complete with three exclamation marks.
-Did I mention my daughter is eight?
+She was eight at the time.

 When I sat on my bed and flipped the book open, I saw my darling girl’s beautiful, scrawly, pencilled handwriting and the word ‘Mum’ at the top.
 And then I could see all these sentences tumbling out of her head and onto that page.
 The things which I had no idea were – that night – knotting her up inside.